EmanGhazy2002/TodoList/README.md

 ## Contributing
 Contributions are welcome!
 If you have any ideas or improvements, please open an issue or submit a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).
 ```

-Customize this template with the specific details of your project and its features.
-Be sure to include information about prerequisites, installation instructions, usage instructions, and how others can contribute to your project.
+Feel free to customize this template with your specific project details and features.